rives-io/riv/docs/getting-started.md

 This tutorial will assume you are running commands in a POSIX compatible terminal emulator, such as the ones found natively on Linux and MacOS.
-If you don't have this set up yet in your system yet, I recommend setting it up first, for Windows you could check out MSYS2.
+If you don't have this set up yet in your system yet, I recommend setting it up first.
+For Windows you could check out [MSYS2](https://www.msys2.org/).

 ## Installing